-Properly remodeling the basement with modern waterproofing and insulation methods will address these problems and ensure that your home has healthy indoor air quality.
+Properly finishing a basement with modern waterproofing and insulation methods will address these problems and ensure that your home has healthy indoor air quality.
 If you are at all concerned, or embarking on a remodel, be sure to hire someone who can properly inspect the basement for leaks, foundation cracks, pests and other problems.
 They should also check for asbestos if you live in an older home.

 3. Add Extra Living & Utility Space